Common eyelid problems include:

 - Entropion or inward turning of eyelashes and

 - Ectropion or outward turning of eyelashes

 Entropion or inward turning of eyelashes, can be congenital (since birth) and acquired (develops later in life).
-The congenital form is less common and self limiting.
+The congenital form is less common and self-limiting.
 Treatment is warranted when it causes changes that can cause visual problems.
-Acquired form is usually secondary to other findings in the eyes like shortening of the posterior lamella of the eyelid because of varying causes.
+The acquired form is usually secondary to other findings in the eyes like shortening of the posterior lamella of the eyelid because of varying causes.
 Definitive treatment would include correcting the primary pathology.
 Senile form caused due to weakening of the lower eyelid retractors is treated by surgically tightening the muscle.

 Ectropion or outward turning of eyelashes is commonly caused due to age-related laxity of the lower eyelid.
 Other common causes include 7th nerve or Bells Palsy (paralytic), mass lesion of the eyelid (mechanical) and shortening of skin as in burns, etc. (cicatricial).
 Treatment involves treating the underlying cause.